-6.3.12.
+6.3.13.
 K-Means Clustering Alpha

-This algorithm is in the alpha tier.
-For more information on algorithm tiers, see Graph algorithms.
+This feature is in the alpha tier.
+For more information on feature tiers, see API Tiers.

 K-Means clustering is an unsupervised learning algorithm that is used to solve clustering problems.
 It follows a simple procedure of classifying a given data set into a number of clusters, defined by the parameter k.
 The clusters are then positioned as points and all observations or data points are associated with the nearest cluster, computed, adjusted and then the process starts over using the new adjustments until a desired result is reached.